sassembla/AssetRails-Support/README.md

 AssetRails has browser interface.
 ![jenkins](https://raw.githubusercontent.com/sassembla/AssetRails-Support/master/image/webInterface.png "jenkins")

-Also you can run Jenkins job from AssetRails Console if AssetRails is under the Jenkins.
+Also you can run Jenkins job from AssetRails Console if AssetRails contained project is under the Jenkins.